Cerpint4xt/data-engineering-all-news-project/README.md

 ### Data Warehouse

-From Google Cloud Storage to Google BigQuery, just a couple of queries were run in the BQ interface to create all the necessary tables to take advantage of `dbt`.
+From Google Cloud Storage to Google BigQuery, just a couple of queries were run in the BQ interface to create all the necessary tables to take advantage of `dbt`. ***Use `queries.sql` file to create all the tables***.

 Creating the tables with `partitions` and `clustering` to enhance the flow of the pipeline.

 After creating the tables BigQuery should look similar to the next picture